 The best strategy is for your destination to be a stronger market than where your truck is located now.
 There are two tricks for figuring this out.

 - Do a reverse load search for where you are now and where you want to go.
-Are there more loads coming in than going out of your destination market?
+Are there more truck loads coming in than going out of your destination market?
 If so, then these trucks will become empty and be your competition for your next load.
-In the DAT TruckersEdge dashboard, you can see the number of inbound loads versus outbound loads for every state.
+In DAT's spot freight load board dashboard, you can see the number of inbound loads versus outbound loads for every state.